EliasNeerbye/memesters-tournament/README.md

     - Memes can only be submitted during the "submitting" state of a round.
     - Votes can only be submitted during the "judging" state of a round.
 5. **Unique Game Codes**: Game codes are required for joining games.
+6. **Meme Distribution**: Each player receives a set of randomly shuffled meme templates at the start of each round.

 ---